 - Easier bend-up’s in both directions: up to 5 semitones.

-- Easier feeling on the fingerboard because the arched frets follow the natural finger movements.
+- Easier feeling on the fingerboard because the curved frets follow the natural finger movements.

 - Intonation compensation (K.I.C.) for sweeter high-end sounds